CHIRP Software for Editing

 Figure 1 shows the program window for a Wouxun KG-UVD1P radio when "Hide Unused Data" is selected.

 Figure 1.
 CHIRP with "Hide Unused Data" selected.

 Figure 2 shows the channel data with "Hide Unused Data" deselected.
-Every channel has a tone and DTCS code listed, but only the tone listed for Channel 3 and the DTCS code for Channel 5 are active.
+Every channel has a tone and DTCS code listed.

 Figure 2.
 CHIRP with "Hide Unused Data" not selected.

 To edit a channel if you are not using a screen reader: Click on the cell you want to edit and either choose an option from the drop-down menu or type the entry, depending on the column.
 Save the edited file to your PC as a backup, and load it into the radio memory (Radio → Upload to Radio).

 In most cases, the editor in CHIRP will be all you need, but in case you have a very large file, you can export it to a spreadsheet, where scripts and formulas can be used for editing and data-extraction.